What is the effect of abusive conduct by a parent on living arrangements for children?

 The primary considerations in determining a child’s best interests are (a) the benefit to the child of having a meaningful relationship with both of the child’s parents and (b) the need to protect the child from physical or psychological harm, with that latter factor carrying most weight.

-In the recent Federal Circuit Court case of Witmore & Clements FCCA 481, the need to protect the child from physical or psychological harm was particularly significant.
+In the recent Federal Circuit Court case of Witmore & Clements FCCA 481, the need to protect the child from physical or psychological harm and abusive conduct by a parent was particularly significant.
 In that case the parties had 4 children namely “W” aged 16, “X” aged 14, “Y” aged 12 and “Z” aged 7.

 Initially following separation the parties had a week about arrangement with the children.
 Five months after separation, the mother instigated domestic violence proceedings and mutual protection orders were made by consent.
 Shortly after that time, the father withheld the children.
 The mother commenced proceedings seeking parenting orders in the Federal Circuit Court of Australia.